gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Selecting a compatible architecture at resolve time.
 For example, if I'm building for the amd64 cpu, I can use an x86 cpu + 64 bit data model.
 * Selecting a compatible operating system version at resolve time.
 * Selecting a compatible release binary when the debug binaries are not available.
-* Need to include meta-data about which runtime a DLL is linked against.
-Same for dynamic libraries, but less common.
+* Need to include meta-data about which runtime an DLL is linked against.
+Same for UNIX shared libraries, but less common.
 * Need to include meta-data about which optimisation level a binary is compiled for.
 * Cross compilation.
 * Custom variants.